GoogleContainerTools/skaffold/docs/content/en/docs/workflows/debug.md

 **File mapping misconfiguration between local and container filesystems.**
-IDE debugger integrations generally require configuring a _source map_ that maps local source files to their corresponding locations in the container for the remote language runtime debugging component.
-If this mapping is incorrect, then the remote language debugging component will not be able to locate the corresponding source file and will the breakpoint will not be installed.
+IDE debugger integrations generally require configuring a _source map_ to map files in the container to their corresponding local files.
+If this mapping is incorrect, then the remote debugging runtime will not be able to find the source file for the breakpoint.

-- Some compiled languages embed full path names in binaries.
-Some builds use multi-stage dockerfiles to compile the binary using a build-time image and then copy the binary into a smaller image intended for deployment.
+- Some builds use multi-stage dockerfiles to compile the binary using a build-time image and then copy the binary into a smaller image intended for deployment.
 In these cases, the source mapping must use the build-time paths.
-  For example, many Go builds use a `golang` image for building, where the build typically happens in `/go`.
+For example, many Go builds use a `golang` image for building, where the source files are typically copied into `/go`.
+- JetBrains GoLand and IDEA Ultimate only support remote breakpoints for Go applications built using Go Modules.
+The IDE settings must also be explicitly configured to use Go Modules.
 - JVM languages do not require the mapping as the JVM uses class names rather than file paths.
-- Breakpoints for Go applications in JetBrains GoLand and IDEA Ultimate requires building applications using Go Modules and configuring the IDE settings to use Go Modules.

 ### Can images be debugged without the runtime support images?